Anant/Cassandra.Vision/cassandra-analyzer/offline-log-ingester/test/README.md

 # Instructions:
 ### Prerequisites
+- A test tarball
-If you haven't already, run the test script for `offline-log-collector` first.
+    - If you haven't already, run the test script for `offline-log-collector` first.
 [You can find instructions here](../../offline-log-collector/test/README.md).
+- Main ingester prerequisites

-You will also need to make sure you have all the prerequisites for running the main ingester script as [found here](../README.md#step-10-prerequisites).
+    - You will also need to make sure you have all the prerequisites for running the main ingester script as [found here](../README.md#step-10-prerequisites).

 ### Install requirements
 You will need to install all the requirements for running the main ingester script as [found here](../README.md#step-11-install-requirements).